yahayuta/pygame_samples/README.md

 go to `frogger` directory and type `python main.py` then you will see game window popup.
 you go to top with no crash obstacles, then get score.
 arrow up for forward and allow down for backward.

+## blackjack
+go to `blackjack` directory and type `python main.py` then you will see game window popup.
+h key down for hit, get a new card s key down for stay, bet your score